cbourke/ComputerScienceI/notes/1218-Fall2021/14-gui.md

     * They may be visible or invisible
     * They may be interactive or static
     * Examples:
       * Buttons
+      * Text boxes (static)
+      * Text boxes for input
       * Sliders
-        * Label
+      * Labels
-        * Text boxes
+      * Menus
-        * Drop Down menus
+      * Drop down menus
-        * Radio boxes
-        * Check box
-        * Images, icons
+      * "canvas"
+      * date or time selector
-        * Menu
+      * color selector
       * Windows
+      * images, icons, etc.
-        * popups, prompts, etc.
+      * Popups, prompts, etc
-        * Layouts: grids, rows, columns
+      * Layouts: grid layouts, rows, columns

 ## Event-Based Programming

 * The program (window manager) waits for actions/events and messages/delegates actions to handlers through an infinite *poll loop*
 * User-centric: there are many ways to accomplish the same thing
 * and: there may or may not be a sequential flow of control
-* UX: User Experience: good user interfaces will provide good feedback, good instruction/direction to human users and discourage bad behavior
+* Good UX: User Experience:
+  * Good interfaces will *guide* a user to the "correct" actions
+  * Good interfaces will dissuade or prevent "bad" actions
 * Modal behavior: at any point in the program, some subset of actions may be prevented or the user may only be able to "see" a small set of them
 * Asynchronicity: User interfaces should not "block" a program; with an asynchronous program, you have the capability of continuing your interaction with the GUI
-* Demo

 ## Events

 * Events are asynchronous: there may be thousands per second, there may or may not be a *sequential* order to them
 * Clicking a widget
 * Mouse: move, mouse over, out, down, up, etc.
 * hover
 * Drag, drop, etc.
 * Keyboard events: key up key down, etc. Key combinations
 * Event registration: with a particular event and a particular widget you can *register* a *handler* for that event
 * Usually done via a "callback"